|

 - If the duties approved on a work permit change, it may no longer be valid.

 - A parent or legal guardian authorizes a minor to work.
-If they revoke this authorization the work permit is invalid.
+If they revoke this authorization the work permit becomes invalid.

 Youth 14/15 Years of Age May Work: